 Interest in flower growing, however, is not confined to men engaged in the commercial industry.
 There is an increasing demand from amateurs for information regarding the culture of plants to be used about the home or the school grounds.
 Courses have been arranged with a view to meeting this demand.
-These courses are outlined on pages ,23 and 24.
+These courses are outlined on page 21.
 Those following are planned especially for persons who intend to engage in commercial floriculture.
 Course 2 is equally well suited for those interested in vegetable forcing under glass.

-I. Commercial Floriculture and Greenhouse Practice.
+1. Commercial Floriculture and Greenhouse Practice.
 Five hours a week.
-Lectures, M, 2, T, 10, W F, 8.
+Lectures, M T Th, 2, W, 8.
 Floriculture Building.
 Practice, S, 10-12.30.
 Greenhouses.
-Assistant Professor Nehrling and Mr. Pratt.
+Assistant Professor NEWELING and Mr. PRATT.

 A study of the methods of growing standard florist's crops, such as roses, carnations, violets, sweet peas, orchids, and plants for bedding.
 So far as possible, laboratory practice in growing these crops will be given.
-The course is designed to familiarize the student with the ordinary work of the greenhouse and the garden.
-Laboratory fee \$3,.
+The course is designed to familiarise the student with the ordinary work of the greenhouse and the garden.
+Laboratory fee, \$3.